mozilla-l10n/styleguides/docs/mr/README.md

 3. Handling cultural references, idioms, and slang

-4. For style consistency we use FUEL
+4. For style consistency we use [Transvision](https://transvision.mozfr.org/)

 ### Terminology